wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

     Unit tests
   :::column-end:::
   :::column:::
     These tests are performed by the app builder or code developer as an asset is built throughout the implementation process.
-These unit tests should be performed by whomever is actively building the functionality, this could be a developer, a functional consultant, a business analyst, and so on.
+These unit tests should be performed by whomever is actively building the functionality, which could be a developer, a functional consultant, a business analyst, and so on.
   :::column-end:::
 :::row-end:::
 :::row:::